Keep wastewater out of your home with proper ejector pump installations. Call (815) 781-2567 for service in Lake and McHenry Counties.

 Ejector pumps keep water and sewage moving away from our homes and into the municipal sewage system.
 They are often installed underneath the main sewer pipe.
 To make sure wastewater is flowing to the proper location, we help residents throughout Round Lake with professional ejector pump installations and repairs.
-See what your neighbors are saying!

 Normal home sewer systems operate on ‘gravity flow.’
 This means that the sewer pipe extending from your home needs to be at an elevated level compared to where it enters the municipal sewer system.
-There are building codes regulating these matters, which state that the level of elevation should be 1/8″ or 1/4″ per each foot of pipe laid in between the exit point in your home to the entrance point in the public sewer system.
+There are building codes regulating these matters, which state that the level of elevation should be 1/8″ or 1/4″ per each foot of pipe laid in between the exit point in your home to the entry point in the public sewer system.

 Deviating from these regulations can cause sewage backup if you don’t have an ejector pump installed.